blackducksoftware/hub-sonarqube/README.md

 Released artifacts can be found on the [releases page](https://github.com/blackducksoftware/hub-sonarqube/releases).

 ## Documentation ##
-All documentation is located on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/spaces/INTDOCS/pages/49843511/Hub+SonarQube).
+All documentation is located on our public [Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622990/Black+Duck+SonarQube).